MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_ManageAzureADSmartLockoutValues.md

     **NOTE** - When the smart lockout threshold is triggered, you will get the following message while the account is locked:
     - Your account is temporarily locked to prevent unauthorized use.
 Try again later, and if you still have trouble, contact your admin.

+9. This can be tested by choosing a user in your Azure AD tenant, navigate in a private browser to <login.microsoftonline.com> and enter an incorrect password until the account gets notification that it is locked out.